MEF-GIT/MEF-LSO-Presto-SDK/README.md

 There is no update on the api and code artifacts.

-The MEF LSO Presto SDK is released under the Apache 2.0 license.

 More information about the LSO Presto API reference point can be found here:

 https://wiki.mef.net/display/CESG/LSO+Presto+SDK